 According to eMarketer, Amazon controls 4% of an anticipated $100B worth of digital advertising spend in 2018 in the U.S. This makes Amazon the third largest digital advertising platform in the country behind #1 Google (37%) and #2 Facebook (21%).

 Amazon advertising is still in its early days in claiming its spot as the largest digital ad platform.
-As a result, when asking Amazon shoppers which digital platform they see the most advertisements on, we expected a similar list.
+Now when asking Amazon shoppers which digital platform they see the most advertisements on, we expect a similar list.

 At the very least, Amazon shoppers won’t have to worry about advertisements ruining the cool factor as Facebook did.
 As Amazon becomes the “Digital Mall of America,” shoppers are becoming more familiar with seeing products not directly related to their search intent.
-Specifically, shoppers are anticipating seeing products not directly related to what they are searching for like window shopping at their former local mall.
+Specifically, shoppers are anticipating seeing products not directly related to what they are searching for.

 On a platform like Facebook, product ads can feel intrusive to the experience because users intend to connect socially.
-On the other hand, ads on Amazon naturally blend into the integrated marketplace experience as users shop for products.
+On the other hand, ads on Amazon naturally blend into the integrated marketplace experience.